ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 Follow the instructions below to install the latest Ballerina version using the installer.
 The installer will automatically uninstall the old Ballerina version if you have one already installed.

->**Info:** Ballerina installers support operating systems such as Windows, Ubuntu Linux, Red Hat Enterprise Linux, macOS, and Cent OS.
+>**Info:** Ballerina installers support operating systems such as Windows, Ubuntu, Red Hat Enterprise Linux, macOS, and Cent OS.
 If you are using an unsupported operating system, [install via the Ballerina language ZIP file](#installing-via-the-ballerina-language-zip-file).

 ### Installing on macOS